gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Version of DTLS

-   This document defines the usage of either DTLS 1.3
-   {{RFC9147}}, or DTLS 1.2 {{RFC6347}}.
+   This document defines the usage of either DTLS 1.3 {{RFC9147}}, or DTLS 1.2 {{RFC6347}}.
 Earlier versions of DTLS MUST NOT be used (see {{RFC8996}}).
 DTLS 1.3 is RECOMMENDED for security and performance reasons.
 It is expected that DTLS/SCTP as described in this document will work with future versions of DTLS.

+   Only one version of DTLS MUST be used during the lifetime of an SCTP Association, meaning that the procedure for replacing the DTLS version in use requires the existing SCTP Association to be terminated and a new SCTP Association with the desired DTLS version to be instantiated.

 ##  Cipher Suites and Cryptographic Parameters